 For non-tech people (myself included), web design can cause a lot of stress.
 And stress means opportunity.
 If you have a knack for web design or web development, you should definitely be capitalizing on it.
 And since it’s such a foreign concept for many, it can be a really lucrative side hustle.
 You can find all sorts of gigs on Upwork.
-Also, you need to read this article: How to Make $5,000+ a Month Building Websites Part-Time
+To get you started, check out How to Make $5,000+ a Month Building Websites Part-Time.

 Jeremy Green registered ClintonKaine [dot] com in 2011.
 When Hillary announced that Tim Kaine would be her running mate in 2016, all of a sudden that domain name became pretty valuable.
 If you’re interested in buying domains, check out HostGator.

 Do you have a ton of followers on your personal Instagram, Twitter, or any other social media?
+You can leverage those followers into cash dollars.
 “Influencer Marketing” is becoming really popular these days as brands are looking for more authentic ways to connect with their target audience.
 Check out this (free) Step-By-Step Guide To Becoming An Influencer In Your Industry.

 Companies want to know how easy their websites are to use and the information you give them about the process is extremely valuable.
 If you’re looking for one of the easiest ways to make extra money online, this is it.